Mitch Rowland: Career

 Harry Styles: Love on Tour was initially supposed to start April 2020, but was postponed due to the COVID-19 pandemic.
 Styles stayed with Rowland and his wife, Sarah Jones, during parts of the pandemic.
 Before tour started again, Styles and Rowland co-wrote "Music for a Sushi Restaurant" and "Keep Driving" together.
 Rowland also co-wrote two songs on Cam's 2020 album The Otherside: "Forgetting You" and "Happier for You".
 He also did session work on the album, playing drums, acoustic guitar, electric guitar, and mallets.
 When Love on Tour started again in 2021, Rowland played guitar.
-In January 2021, Rowland appeared as himself in Styles' music video for the song "Treat People With Kindness."
-Styles' third album, Harry's House, released on May 20, 2022.
+In January 2021, Rowland appeared as himself in Styles's music video for the song "Treat People With Kindness".
+Styles's third album, Harry's House, released on May 20, 2022.
 In addition to his writing credits on the album, Rowland also did session work playing guitar, bass, percussion, and drums.
 "Music for a Sushi Restaurant" debuted at number 8 on the Billboard Hot 100, marking Rowland's third top-ten hit as a songwriter.

+On July 20, 2023 it was announced that Mitch Rowland's debut album Come June will be released October 6, 2023 via Giant Records / Erskine Records.
+This will be the first record released on the Erskine Records imprint from an act other than Harry Styles.
+First single of the same name, "Come June" premiered with accompanying sun soaked video.
+Second single "Bluebells", was written "after finding out my wife and I were having a baby," Rowland says.